World History: Modern European and American and comparative social history, history of emotions, world history

 World History, Social History, Globalization, History of Emotions

 During Dr. Stearns' tenure as Provost, George Mason more than tripled its level of funded research and tripled its number of doctoral programs.
 The establishment of a Teaching Center paralled the establishment of an undergraduate research program and several new interdisciplinary missions.
-Expanding global partnerships included a growing number of dual degree programs and elaborate connections with students and universities in countries like Brazil, China, Russia, South Korea and Turkey.
 Dr. Stearns also spearheaded several important initiatives to expand the university’s global presence, namely the establishment of the branch campus in Incheon, Korea; and the collaboration with INTO to increase the number and diversity of students recruited from abroad.
 Each of these projects is deeply rooted in a desire to increase global understanding, and opportunities for constructive collaboration among different societies.

 Dr. Stearns received the prestigious Mason Medal in 2014; that same year, the university was awarded the Senator Paul Simon Spotlight Award for Campus Internationalization.

 Dr. Stearns retired as Provost in June 2014 but maintains a robust faculty schedule.
 He has published widely in modern social history, including the history of emotions, and in world history; and has authored or edited over 135 books, mainly in social history and world history.
 Since 1967 he has served as editor-in-chief of The Journal of Social History.